awjlogan/emonTH3/README.md

 It should be used with the [emonTH-fw](https://github.com/awjlogan/emonTH-fw) firmware.

+## Updating the firmware using a Raspberry Pi

+The microcontroller can be flashed using a Raspberry Pi and OpenOCD.
+This allows end users to update the emonTH3's firmware without a specialised Cortex-M debugger.
+The following steps are used to do this:

+> [!WARNING]
+> The emonTH3 must be powered by the +3V3 supply provided by the Raspberry Pi while it is being programmed otherwise the microcontroller could be permanently damaged.
+The batteries must be removed before programming and the external supply removed before they are reinserted.

 ## Getting started

 The board is designed using [KiCAD](https://www.kicad.org) version 7.
 The schematic and floorplan are provided as PDF files.
 If you want to render your own files, run `./generate.py`.
 This produces Gerber files as well as KiCAD PCB and schematic files tagged with the git commit for traceability.